afengisme11/IAM-Reproduce/blog.md

-## Working Scenario - Flickering Atari
+## Working Scenario 3 - Flickering Atari

 In a more complex working scenario, the input features that we want our algorithm to focus on may change rapidly over time.
 For example, in a 'Breakout' video game, what we want our algorithm to know is the location of the ball.
 However, it's changing rapidly and we cannot determine where the ball is for a specific time step without the knowledge of previous states.
 In such cases, attention mechanism should be used instead of manually selected d-set.
 Thus, we implemented it in the IAM structure to deal with such problems.
+In this task, the robot will learn to play the 'Breakout' game.
+We first test it on the normal gym environment setting.
+Then we also try to make it work in the 'flickering atari' environment used in the paper.

 A new class is defined for this task which also inherits the recurrent function from class 'IAMBase'.
 Additionally, a convolution neural network is defined for image processing and a fully connected neural network is defined for the IAM.
 The entire structure of the neural network graph used in this case is also shown.